 - For some unknown reason, every single Brazilian character to ever show up in Comic Books, either as Superheroes or as minor characters, have always had the last name "da Costa" or "daCosta" (although prepositions are not considered part of the name).

-- The worst offender is the most prominent Brazilian superhero, the (very) minor Superhero Fire from the DC Universe.
+- The worst offender is the most prominent Brazilian superhero, the (very) minor superhero Fire from the DC Universe (better known as member of the Justice League International).
 Not only her last name is daCosta, pretty much everything on her biography and herself is just plain wrong.
-Her complete name is Beatriz Bonilla daCosta (née Carvalho), of which only Carvalho and Beatriz are proper Brazilian names (Beatriz is also a proper Spanish name, so it was probably a fortunate coincidence), "da Costa" (not "daCosta") being a kinda common surname.
+Her complete name is Beatriz Bonilla daCosta (née Carvalho; which doesn't even makes sense as married women keep their last names when getting married, only adding their husband's last name if they want), of which only Carvalho and Beatriz are proper Brazilian names (Beatriz is also a proper Spanish name, so it was probably a fortunate coincidence), "da Costa" (not "daCosta") being a kinda common surname.
 Her father name is Ramon, again a name more common outside of Brazil.
-She was an agent for the Espiães (sic; correct spelling "Espiões") Nacionales (Yup, seems like Brazilian institutions have Spanish names) de (sic; "do") Brasil (ugh, I guess we should be happy it wasn't "Espiones", which, by the way, wouldn't even be Spanish).
-By the way, the Brazilian intelligence agency is called ABIN (Agência Brasileira de Inteligência), much like CIA isn't named "National Spies of the United States).
+She was an agent for the Espiães (sic; correct spelling "Espiões") Nacionales (Yup, seems like Brazilian institutions have Spanish names) de (sic; "do") Brasil (ugh, we should be happy it wasn't "Espiones", which, by the way, wouldn't even be Spanish).
+By the way, the Brazilian intelligence agency is called ABIN (Agência Brasileira de Inteligência), which was known as SNI (Serviço Nacional de Informações - "National Information Service") when she was created in 1979 (still during the dictatorship), much like CIA isn't named "National Spies of the United States".
 Some of this was thankfully retconned, but there's too much wrong that's too deep to retcon there.

-- Defensor, a minor Gratuitous Spanish-speaking Marvel superhero in faux-conquistador armor and whose original power was that he owned a golden shield, has been referred both as Argentinian and Brazilian depending of the panel.
+- Pictured: Defensor, a minor Gratuitous Spanish-speaking Marvel superhero in faux-conquistador armor and whose original power was that he owned a golden shield, has been referred both as Argentinian and Brazilian depending on the panel.

 - In the Mr. Magoo movie, Quincy Magoo faces off against a monkey in the middle of a high-class party at Rio de Janeiro.
 He also glides from there to the Iguazu Falls, a Brazilian-Argentinian landmark that's in the Brazilian border in the other side of the country.